Hands-on activities at the exhibit

 Thomas is hosted by the Materials and Molecular Modelling Hub, a consortium of nine universities including Imperial College London.

-Find out more about the Materials Design Group at Imperial College London and the Centre for Plasmonics and Metamaterials.
+Find out more about Code for creation, the Materials Design Group at Imperial College London, the Centre for Plasmonics and Metamaterials, the Mostofi group and the Lischner group.

 Presented by Imperial College London, the EPSRC Centre for Doctoral Training in Theory and Simulation of Materials, and the Thomas Young Centre.